AnthonyEdvalson/Lexicon/README.md

 In a constructed language, there may be unusual sounds, or need to distinguish between sounds that are ambiguous in english.
 This is where Lexicon's phonology system is used.

 To deal with this Lexicon has a Phoneme class that contains the information necessary to produce a sound.
-Rather than storing the letter "t", it stores "unvoiced dental plosive", which is linguistic speak for releasing pressure built up by placing the tongue on the teeth.
+Rather than storing the letter "t", it stores "voicelss alveolar plosive", which is linguistic speak for releasing pressure built up by placing the tongue just behind the teeth.

 In doing so, sounds can be manipulated far more flexibly, which becomes very useful with Lexicon's rule system, and allows for complex linguistic structures to be a breeze to deal with.

-However, this system is great for developers and computers to deal with, but not particularly easy for an end user who has to type "unvoiced dental plosive" instead of "t".
+However, this system is great for developers and computers to deal with, but not particularly easy for an end user who has to type "voiceless alveolar plosive" instead of "t".
 This is where romanization comes in

 When defining a language, a romanization is specified, which is a mapping from letters on the keyboard to specific sounds.
 This makes it much easier to read and write sounds.

 ```
 # romanization.txt

 a   a
 '   ʔ
 ```